Configure a Report Server on a Network Load Balancing Cluster

 How to Configure View State Validation

 To run a scale-out deployment on an NLB cluster, you must configure view state validation so that users can view interactive HTML reports.
-You must do this for the report server and for Report Manager.
+You must do this for the Report Server Web Service.

 View state validation is controlled by the ASP.NET.
 By default, view state validation is enabled and uses the identity of the Web service to perform the validation.
 However, in an NLB cluster scenario, there are multiple service instances and web service identities that run on different computers.
 Because the service identity varies for each node, you cannot rely on a single process identity to perform the validation.